-There have been two experiments conducted in the province with an objective of reducing moose to low densities in order to reduce wolf densities and predation on mountain caribou.
-There are currently no confirmed plans to undertake further initiatives of reducing moose densities in order to promote caribou recovery.
-In the Parsnip area of the Omineca the effect of doubling the number of Limited Entry Hunt (LEH) permits (for both bulls and cows) and number of seasons and creating LEH subzones to reduce crowding by distributing hunters in space and time was tried in an effort to reduce moose densities (Heard et al. 2011).
-Another study is also assessing the effectiveness of reducing moose densities to help recovery mountain caribou in the Revelstoke area in the Kootenays (Serrouya 2013).
+densities (Steenweg 2011).
+Another study to assess the effectiveness of reducing moose densities to help recovery mountain caribou was conducted in the Revelstoke area in the Kootenays (Serrouya 2013).
 The Parsnip study area has not shown a response in caribou numbers, while there was a slight increase in caribou numbers in the Revelstoke study area.
-The Parsnip study will be implementing cow permit numbers for the remainder of this allocation period (2012-16) and not changing bull LEH numbers or guide guotas through 2017 and will continue to monitor for a caribou response.
 The Revelstoke study has established a population target of 500 moose for MU's 4-38 and 4-39 in 2009 and the population has been monitored through pellet transects and the population is now below 500.
 In response LEH permits have been reduced to 1 in each zone for 2013.
 The intent is to continue to evaluate the Revelstoke experiment by monitoring the caribou, moose and wolf population.